IIWare/itux.sh/README.md

 Q: Why is nothing in this repo?

-A: <strike>Work is in Progress.</strike> This project has been cancelled, there is another project called s0cket, privately worked on.
+A: <strike>Work is in Progress.</strike> This project has been cancelled, I'm wotking on something similar privately.

 Q: is itux.sh available for linux?